 If you intend to collect specimens, create an art installation, or otherwise engage in activity that impacts the landscape, please also fill out a Land Use Permit and submit it with your application.

 After you fill out the application via Google forms (and Land Use Permit if applicable), click “Submit.”
 Then, please also email us to let us know you’ve applied.

-If you would like more information, please contact us.
+If you would like more information, to send materials in addition to your application, or to request a visit outside of residency times, please contact us.